Anticonceptivos para mujer

 Anticonceptivos de emergencia

 If you had unprotected sex or are worried that your contraceptive failed, emergency contraceptives can be used to help prevent pregnancy.
 These oral medications provide a high dose of the hormones found in birth control pills.
 When taken within 72 hours of sex, emergency contraception can delay or prevent ovulation or interfere with fertilization.
+There are many popular brands of emergency contraceptives that CVS Pharmacy carries including Plan B One Step y Aftera.

 Best Female Contraceptive